AnandChowdhary/anandchowdhary.com/content/projects/scrub.md

 The product was a Corvid web app built using their components and custom frontend and backend JavaScript.
 It also integrated with several Corvid features, like comments, repeaters, and more.

-<iframe class="video-embed" src="https://docs.google.com/presentation/d/e/2PACX-1vRrAJA8AZv2lYvynRQvDFFWZxySYQJ6AsLpUUKsyRJWeu77674Zs10ZkuQldbe6f-IvFxSwvAku8K56/embed?start=false&loop=true&delayms=3000" height="600" allowfullscreen="true"></iframe>
+<iframe class="video-embed" src="https://docs.google.com/presentation/d/e/2PACX-1vRrAJA8AZv2lYvynRQvDFFWZxySYQJ6AsLpUUKsyRJWeu77674Zs10ZkuQldbe6f-IvFxSwvAku8K56/embed?start=false&loop=true&delayms=3000" height="600" allowfullscreen="true" loading="lazy"></iframe>

 <footer>This project was done in collaboration with <a href="https://aleximbrea.com">Alex Imbrea 🇷🇴</a> and Mohit Ahuja 🇮🇳.</footer>